-To be eligible for a traditional IRA you must be younger than age 70½, and you must have taxable compensation.
+For 2019 and earlier, to be eligible for a traditional IRA you must be younger than age 70½, and you must have taxable compensation.
 If you are over age 70½, but your spouse is under age 70½, a spousal contribution can still be made to your spouse's IRA.

 Method of Distribution

 You have several choices for payment of distributions from your IRA.
 You may change the method of distribution after payments have begun, so long as the minimum distribution requirements are satisfied.

 - A lump sum payment of your entire account

 - Monthly, quarterly or annual payments for a period not exceeding your life expectancy or the combined life expectancy of you and your spouse or designated beneficiary

 - A lump sum payment of part of your account, with the balance either to be paid in installments or used to purchase an Individual Retirement Annuity

 Installment payment amounts are determined by dividing your IRA balance at the beginning of each year by the number of installments chosen less the number of installments already paid.

 Required Minimum Distributions